OpenDSA/OpenDSA/RST/en/Blockchain/Blocks.rst

 really, really big.
 For example, the public ledger for BitCoin (including its transaction history) by 2020 had become hundreds of gigabytes in size.
-This means both that it is expensive to store (space) expensive to search (time) and expensive to verify its consistency (time again).
+This means both that it is expensive to store (space), expensive to search (time), and expensive to verify its consistency (time again).

 Fortunately, a Blockchain application of significant size is likely to also attract a signifcant community to it.